Sub-surface drip irrigation systems

 These are usually PVC and deliver water to the lateral drip tapes.
-Whilst choosing the location, diameter and length considered the system pressure, flow rate, water hammer and cost.
+Whilst choosing the location, diameter and length consider the system pressure, flow rate, water hammer and cost.

 These are made of polyethylene and have built in emitters.
 They come in a range of diameters, emitter spacings and flow rates which should be determined by the crop water demand and soil water holding capacity.
 Wall thickness is important in minimising damage, the thicker the wall the more resistant to damage the dripper tape will be.

 These can be fairly short and welded on the inside of the tape or quite long and part of the tape seam.
-There are several consideration you will need to understand regarding emitters and these are expanded on later.
+There are several considerations you will need to understand regarding emitters.

-Other components that you should ask your supplier and designer about and be included as integral components of the system are:
+Other components that you should ask your supplier and designer about and be included as integral components.

 Pressure regulator valves — these ensure the required pressure is maintained within the system so that the required flow rate is achieved at all the emitters and the overall flow rate variation (uniformity) remains at an acceptable level.

 Zone valves — as the name suggests these control the flow to various zones or blocks within the paddock serviced by sub-surface drip irrigation.

 Air and vacuum release valves — prevent soil being sucked back through the emitters during shutdown or when tapes are being drained.
 They also allow air to be removed from the system minimising water hammer.

 Flushing manifold — critical component at the tail-end of the system where lateral drip-tapes are connected, used for system flushing.